This modifier rotates the particle stream around an axis. Note that it does not rotate individual particles; the entire stream is rotated.

 The speed of rotation will be changed by multiplying it by this value.
 You could use it to rotate particles twice as fast as a linked object, for example.

-This drop-down menu allows you to clamp the maximum and minimum rotation speeds.
+This drop-down menu enables you to clamp the maximum and minimum rotation speeds.
 The settings are:

 - Neither: neither the maximum or minimum speed are clamped